Its-Yayo/DownSetter/README.md

-# yt_downloader
+# DownSetter

-Tool made my me in Python to download any YT videos with the highest resolution.
-Choose any path you wanna locate where all ur downloads will be stored.
+DownSetter is an automated tool to download any MP3 / MP4 Files.
+Doesn´t need internet to run, just your path where your file will be stored.
+More upcoming changes on v1.0 that'll be released soon.

 To clone this repo in your local, make sure you follow the following commands.